 Opportunity to assist with maintenance tasks in the belfry and through this gain an understanding of the mechanics of bells may be of interest to some ringers and help them to feel more involved.

 Novices do not know what they do not know yet!
 They tend to hang on to every word and demonstration of the teacher.
 However, as they develop and learn more, often their self-image changes.
-The under lying problem is that the developing ringer may have sufficient understanding to achieve current performance but insufficient understanding to realise or accept that things are worth improving and how much skill they still need to develop.
+The underlying problem is that the developing ringer may have sufficient understanding to achieve current performance but insufficient understanding to realise or accept that things are worth improving and how much skill they still need to develop.

 There is often a dilemma at this stage between what the ringer “wants to learn” versus what the teacher feels the ringer “needs to learn”.
-Ringers often want to move on to ringing more complex methods before they can ring the methods they are currently practicing with accuracy.
+Ringers often want to move on to ringing more complex methods before they can ring the methods they are currently practising with accuracy.

-There comes a point where the developing ringer has a good enough basic technique and foundation skills for the teacher to start to encourage the ringer to go out and about to other practices.
-Up to this point the teacher has been ever present - teaching, motivating, reminding, demonstrating good practice.
+There comes a point where the developing ringer has a good enough basic technique and foundation skills for the teacher to start to encourage them to go out and about to other practices.
+Up to this point the teacher has been ever present – teaching, motivating, reminding, demonstrating good practice.
 But now the ringer is frequently without this support.
 All too easily striking can start to slip if other ringers around don’t exhibit good striking.

-As ringers move on to the world of change ringing they are often less interested in how they are ringing & more interested in learning new methods.
+As ringers move on to the world of change ringing they are often less interested in how they are ringing and more interested in learning new methods.
 Bad habits can easily appear, undermining prospects for future performance.

 If someone learns to ring in a band where the striking is poor they will have less opportunity for learning to strike well.
 In these cases there is a risk that the ringers are likely to get bored and under-stimulated, to lose motivation and to stop ringing.

-In the Deanery of Pydar in Cornwall, Phil Tremain runs a group called Pydar Improvers (Pimps for short).
+In the Deanery of Pydar in Cornwall, Phil Tremain runs a group called Pydar Improvers [Pimps for short].
 Ringers start at the point when they can ring rounds.
 The group is designed for those who can benefit from extra practice in a friendly and supportive environment.
 The improvers have the opportunity to ring with experienced helpers.
 One of Phil’s objectives is to make these practices “something people want to be at”.